-If the Highway Infrastructure Works result in the introduction of new, or an amendment to an existing TRO's, a fee of £1,900 will be required to cover the Council's costs in introducing or amending it.

-If any payment due under any of the provisions of this Agreement is not made on or before the ("due date") the Developer shall pay interest on the payment due of 2% above the base rate for HSBC Bank Plc as at the due date for the period starting with the due date and ending with the date on which payment of the sum on which interest is payable is made.
+- 2.50 If the Highway Infrastructure Works result in the introduction of new, or an amendment to an existing TRO's, the Council will use its best endeavours to advance and secure a TRO, however, the TRO is subject .to other legislation and therefore its implementation cannot be guaranteed. - 2.51 If any payment due under any of the provisions of this Agreement is not made on or before the ("due date") the Developer shall pay interest on the payment due of 2% above the base rate for HSBC Bank Plc as at the due date for the period starting with the due date and ending with the date on which payment of the sum on which interest is payable is made.
 Furthermore, the Council will require third party insurance liability of £10m and indemnity against all liability claims, demands and expenses under the Land Compensation Act 1973 (Parts I and II) and regulations made under it or the equivalent statutory provisions for the time being in force arising from the Highway Works